Keyfactor/hashicorp-vault-orchestrator/readme_source.md

 :warning: _Avoid having the same certificate appearing in multiple stores by setting Sub-Folder inventory to "False" on any HCVKVPEM certificate stores where the path is a parent to another HCVKVPEM store's path that is defined in the platform._

+### Base64 encoding

+For all of the store types in the Key-Value secrets engine, they should be stored in a base64 encoded format.
+One way to encode a binary certificate store is to use the following command in a windows powershell or linux/macOs terminal window:

+`c:\> cat <cert store file path> | base64`

 ### The Hashicorp PKI and Keyfactor Plugin secrets engines

 Both the Hashicorp PKI and Keyfactor Secrets Engine plugins are designed to allow managing certifications directly on the Hashicorp Vault instance.